 Problem Solving Skills – When problems with a database arise, developers must be able to troubleshoot and correct problems.

 Interested in database design?
-Want to become a database developer?
+Want to become a DBMS wizard?
 The Hunter Business School Web Application Design and Development program has a class on database design.

 Web Application Design and Development program students are introduced to database technology and Structured Query Language (SQL) programming using straightforward instruction, extensive hands-on exercises, and a strong foundation in real-world business applications.